Canadian Grants and Loans for Video Game Development Studios

 Amount: Up to 50% of project expenses to a maximum of $50,000 in grants.

 Eligible Projects: Market research, IP/product certifications, marketing tools, and website SEO.
-Trade show and travel related costs for new markets, however these costs are ineligible if there is a travel advisory in those markets.
+Trade show and travel related costs for new markets, however these costs may be ineligible if there is a travel advisory in those markets.

 Apply for Government Funding Grants, Loans, and Tax Credits